-I. In the past, English was the most important subject in the curriculum of the secondary schools in Cyprus.
+In the past, English was the most important subject in the curriculum of the secondary schools in Cyprus.
 Eight periods a week were given to the teaching of English in each class of our secondary schools.
 This forms nearly a quarter of the time allocated to all other subjects.
 Before independence English was much used by the islanders.
-It was the official language and very valuable means of communication between the Turkish and Greek communities.
-To enter Teachers Training College in Nicosia, a candidate had to pass the Ordinary and Distraction examinations in English.
-In order to get a job in the government service both the Turks and Greeks had to pass either English lower or English Higher examinations which were set by the government every year.
+It was the official language and very valuable means of communications between the Turkish and Greek communities.
+To enter Teachers Training College in Nicosia, a candidate had to pass the Ordinary and Distinction examinations in English.
+In order to get a job in the government service both the Turks and Greeks had to pass either English lower or English higher examinations which were set by the government every year.
 No matter how good one might be at the other subjects, his school certificate or diploma would not be sufficient when he applied for a post in any of the government offices.
 Above all, there were better chances for those who knew better English.
 They could easily get promoted and earn higher salaries.

-For all the above mentioned and some other reasons, English was the corner stone of the school examinations, certainly, these highly motivated the pupils to learn the language.
+For all the above mentioned and some other reasons, English was the some stone of the school examinations, certainly, these highly motivated the pupils to learn the language.
 There was really a remarkable standard of English all over the island.

-II.
-The Situation After 1960.
+II.ii- The Situation After 1960

-With the foundation of the Republic of Cyprus, on 16th August, 1960, which was shared by the Turks and Greeks, English began to lose its importance in Cyprus.
+With the foundation of the Republic of Cyprus, on 16th August 1960, which was shared by the Turks and Greeks, English began to lose its importance in Cyprus.
 The new government abolished the English Examinations which were held for the graduates and non-graduates every year.
-The number of English classes in the secondary schools were reduced from eight to four.
+The number of English classes in the secondary schools was reduced from eight to four.
 English became an optional subject in all the secondary schools in the island, and attracted fewer of our pupils.
-Many of our students preferred to take less demanding subjects as Biology, philosophy, History etc.,.
-A candidate who knew very little English could easily enter the teachers Training College, because fewer marks were allocated to English.
+Many of our students preferred to take less demanding subjects as biology, philosophy, history etc...
+A candidate who knew very little English could easily enter the Teachers Training College, because fewer marks were allocated to English.

 The same situation prevailed in the civil service, too.
 The ability to speak good English was no longer required in the government services.
 A large number of post-secondary school students began to go to Turkey for higher education.
-In most of the institutions of higher education they went to, little or no English was needed, with the exception of the middle East Technical University of Ankara and the English Language Departments where all subjects are taught in English.
+In most of the institutions of higher education they went to, little or no English was needed, with the exception of the middle East Technical University of Ankara and the English Language Departments where all subjects are thought in English.

-During this time English had lost its relative importance as a school subject.
+During this time English had lost its relative importance as a school select.
 The situation went from bad to worse.
-Consequently and Unfortunately the above stated sad facts had negatively affected the motivation toward the learning of English in our students.
-And obviously for all these reasons the standard of English had dropped all over the island.
-However hard the secondary school teachers of English tried to Express the importance of English to their pupils and help them to make progress in this field, they were too young to appreciate their efforts and advice.
-Most of the students were satisfied with the lessons they had with their teachers at the English periods.
-From time to time they neglected doing their homework or studying their English lessons at home.
+Consequently and enormately the above stated sad facts had negatively affected the motivation toward the learning of English in our students.
+And obviously the se reasons the standard of English had dropped all over the Land.
+However hard the secondarily school teachers of English tried to their secondarily school teachers of English tried to their pupils and help them to make the less in this field, they were too young to appreciate their efforts and less the less of the students were satisfied with the lessons they had with teachers at the English periods.
+From time to time they neglected their homework or studying their English lessons at home.